 In this lesson, you will prepare a worksheet showing the net income or net loss for the fiscal period.
 The worksheet will show all income and expenses for the fiscal period as well as the assets, liabilities, and owner’s equity account balances.

 End-of-Year Financial Reports

 In this lesson, you will learn how to prepare various reports that are vital to the well-being of your company.
-You'll learn how these reports can be used to make sound financial decisions in the next fiscal period.
+You will learn how these reports can be used to make sound financial decisions in the next fiscal period.
 You will discover how to put together an Owner’s Equity Statement, an Income Statement, and a Distribution of Net Income.

 Journalizing and Posting Adjusting Entries

-In this lesson, you'll prepare for the end of the fiscal period by adjusting your asset account balances to accurately reflect the assets remaining at the end of the year.
+In this lesson, you will prepare for the end of the fiscal period by adjusting your asset account balances to accurately reflect the assets remaining at the end of the year.
 You will also find out how to journalize and post adjusting and closing entries to bring your company's General Ledger up to date.

 Journalizing and Posting Closing Entries and Preparing a Post Closing Trial Balance

 In the final lesson, you will prepare a Post Closing Trial Balance report to ensure that all of your debits and credits in the General Ledger balance out in preparation for the new fiscal period.

 - Internet access